 The provider had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.

-The infection control lead carried out infection prevention and control audits twice a year.
+The provider carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.